Tommy Rustad

 Tommy Rustad (born 3 September 1968) is a Norwegian racing driver.
 He currently drives in the FIA European Rallycross Championship and occasionally in the FIA World Rallycross Championship.
-Tommy is the son of former well known Norwegian racer Ola Rustad.
+He is the son of former well known Norwegian racer Ola Rustad.

 Racing career

 Early Rallycross Years

 Rustad started his motor sport career in karting before racing in the Norwegian Rallycross Championship, winning the so-called Supernasjonal title for six years in a row between 1987 and 1992.
-On 14 June 1992 he claimed overall victory in the Irish round of the European Rallycross Championship at Mondello Park, racing one of the two 650bhp strong Ford RS200 Group B cars of his compatriot and mentor Martin Schanche.
+On 14 June 1992, he claimed overall victory in the Irish round of the European Rallycross Championship at Mondello Park, racing one of the two 650bhp strong Ford RS200 Group B cars of his compatriot and mentor Martin Schanche.

 Single Seaters

-In 1993 he switched to circuit racing, becoming the Swedish Formula Opel Champion in his first year.
+In 1993, Rustad switched to circuit racing, becoming the Swedish Formula Opel Champion in his first year.
 He drove in the Formula Opel Euroseries in 1994, finishing fifth in points, and finished sixth in the 1995 Eurocup Formula Renault.
-In 1996 he was in the Italian Formula Three Championship finishing ninth, and the Renault Spider Eurocup, finishing second in his first year, and was champion in 1997.
+In 1996, he was in the Italian Formula Three Championship finishing ninth, and the Renault Spider Eurocup, finishing second in his first year, and was champion in 1997.

 BTCC

-In 1998 Rustad got a drive in the British Touring Car Championship.
+In 1998, Rustad got a drive in the British Touring Car Championship.
 He drove a Renault Laguna for the DC Cook Motorsport team in the Michelin Independents Cup, despite getting some backing from the Renault works team.
 With five class wins throughout the seasons, he was crowned independent champion.
 A sixteenth place overall finish saw him one place ahead of works Peugeot driver Tim Harvey.

 STCC

 Rustad driving a Volvo C30 at Falkenbergs Motorbana.

-Since his drive in the BTCC, he has spent most of his career driving in the Swedish Touring Car Championship.
+Since his drive in the BTCC, Rustad has spent most of his career driving in the Swedish Touring Car Championship.
 He was champion in both the STCC and the Norwegian Touring Car Championship in 2000, driving a works Nissan Primera.
-After this he spent a couple of seasons racing in the European Touring Car Championship, before returning to Sweden in 2003 in an Opel Astra.
-After another rallycross year he returned to the STCC Opel Team in 2007.
+After this, he spent a couple of seasons racing in the European Touring Car Championship, before returning to Sweden in 2003 in an Opel Astra.
+After another rallycross year, he returned to the STCC Opel Team in 2007.
 2008 had him drive a works Volvo C30 powered by bio-ethanol for Polestar Racing.
 He went on to win the championship for the second time in 2009 for Polestar.